LyteFM/di-cograph-java/README.md

 (the 'target' folder can be deleted)

 **Run some examples.
-Specify the path to your Cplex-binaries-folder if using ILP-Solver.**
+Specify the path to your Cplex-binaries-folder if using ILP**

 java -jar DCEdit-1.0.jar -test 5 50 10 -MD